Kalsu WOD Strats Fully Reviewed

 This workout honors Robert James ‘Bob’ Kalsu who was born in Oklahoma in 1945.
-Bob was a star football player, In fact, he was an All-American tackle at the University of Oklahoma in 1967.
-He entered the army in 1969, at the height of the Vietnam War, in order to fulfil his ROTC obligation.
+Bob was a star football player he was an All-American tackle at the University of Oklahoma in 1967.
+He entered the army in 1969, at the height of the Vietnam War, to fulfill his ROTC obligation.
 He became a 2nd Lieutenant with Battery C, 2nd Battalion, 11th Artillery, 101 1st Airborne Division.

-Bob was killed in action on February 21st, 1970 after being caught in the midst of a mortar attack near the Ashau Valley.
+Bob was killed in action on February 21st, 1970 after being caught amid a mortar attack near the Ashau Valley.

 Learn the Moves

-When it comes to the Kalsu Hero WOD, there are only two moves.
-However, in order to be more efficient (and safe) you need to learn how to do them properly.
-The two exercises you do will differ depending on which of the fours Kalsu variations you choose to take on.
+When it comes to the Kalsu WOD, there are only two moves.
+However, to be more efficient (and safe) you need to learn how to do them properly.
+The two exercises you do will differ depending on which of the fours Kalsu WOD variations you choose to take on.

 Let’s take a look at all of them.